 The application process is short and simple.
 To get started, simply fill out a short form on Harper Partners’ website or call one of Harper Partners’ representatives to complete the application over the phone.
 You’ll be asked for a little bit of information about yourself and your business.
 Somebody from the company will give you a call within a few hours to discuss your business and financial situation and help you continue the application from there.

 Harper Partners says approval occurs within 48 hours, and it generally takes between two and five business days to set up an account.
 When an invoice is factored, funds take up to 24 hours to reach your account.

 Sales & Advertising Transparency

 The website provides a lot of information about Harper Partners’ factoring product as well as a fair amount of resources about invoicing and factoring in general.
 The staff was similarly transparent and willing to answer questions when I talked to them.

 Customer support is available via live chat, phone, or email.
 In my experience, the customer service team was responsive, easy to get a hold of, and interested in answering my questions without being pushy.
 However, no customer reviews online address the staff, so I do not know how common my experience is.

 Negative Reviews & Complaints

-As Harper Partners is a very new company, there are not yet very many customer reviews online, either positive or negative.
+As Harper Partners is a newer company, there are not yet very many customer reviews online, either positive or negative.

 The largest problem many businesses run into is that they’re too small for Harper Partners.
 If you want to finance a small number of invoices per month (less than about $5,000), you should probably look elsewhere.
 Fortunately, there are other quality invoice financiers that work with smaller businesses.
 Check out our invoice factoring comparison chart to see what other factors offer.